(God’s forgiveness, and 1 John 1:9)

 There is however a clear answer that will eliminate religion’s confusion about the application of 1 John 1.9, so allow me to show it to you please.

-Because the text speaks to people who:
+Because the text speaks about people who:

 ~ Have to be convinced that Jesus physically walked the earth